google-deepmind/multi_object_datasets/README.md

 canonical format (assuming the dataset is batched as above):

 -   'image': `Tensor` of shape [batch_size, height, width, channels] and type uint8.
+For video datasets, the shape is [batch_size, sequence_length, height, width, channels].

 -   'mask': `Tensor` of shape [batch_size, max_num_entities, height, width,
     channels] and type uint8.
+For video datasets, the shape is [batch_size, sequence_length, max_num_entities, height, width, channels].
 The tensor takes on values of 255 or 0, denoting whether a pixel belongs to a particular entity or not.

 You can compare predicted object segmentation masks with the ground-truth masks using `segmentation_metrics.adjusted_rand_index` as below: